woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.5.5 =
+* Feature - Settings now include colours for things like buttons and tabs.
 * Feature - New integration section which allows other class-based integrations to be added.
 * Feature - ShareYourCart integration built in.
 * Feature - is_sold_individually() function for disabling quantity inputs for products